EolnMsuk/SkipCord-2/README.md

 - **!purge**
   Purges a specified number of messages from the GC (default is 5).

-- **!rtimeouts**
-  Removes all active timeouts from members and lists the affected usernames.

 - **!hush**
   Server mutes everyone in the Streaming VC (excluding allowed users).